 To watch the livestream of this talk, tune into our Facebook page.
 At the start time or shortly after, the livestream will appear at the top of the page.

-You don't need to have Facebook to access the video.
-Best to watch on a computer, rather than a phone or tablet.
+You don't need to have a Facebook account to access the video.
+Best to watch on a computer, rather than a phone or tablet if possible.

 Rob Fowler has taught environmental law in Australia for over forty years, and is an Adjunct Law Professor at the University of Adelaide.
 He served as Chair of the IUCN Academy of Environmental Law (IUCNAEL) from 2008-13.
 He has twice been a Fulbright Scholar in the United States, most recently in 2015.
 He is now engaged in writing a book on sustainability and the law, which comes up regularly in his discussions with Erin.